Arrosa123/Text_Sentiment_Analysis/README.md

 Q:2: How the negative speech affect people?
 We are currently gathering data to show the effects of negative texts or messages on people.
 There is a direct correlation between them as we all know and a strong impact so we are trying to show the same through data visualization with graphs and tables.

-## Data sources: (Working on it)
-languages and technologies used during this project:
+## languages and technologies used during this project:
-Python
+- Python
-Mongo DB
+- PostgreSQL
-Machine learning
+- Machine learning
+- pyspark.ml.feature
+- Tokenizer, StopWordsRemover, HashingTF, IDF, StringIndexer, VectorAssembler
+- pyspark.ml.Pipeline
+- pyspark.ml.classification.NaiveBayes
+- pyspark.ml.evaluation.BinaryClassificationEvaluator
-VS code
+- VS code
-Jupyter Notebook
+- Jupyter Notebook
-Bootstrap
+- Bootstrap
-JavaScript/HTML
+- JavaScript/HTML
-Plotly
+- Plotly
-Git
+- Git

 ## Team members:
 Arrosa Qayyum